Here’s how the Green Prescription (GRx) process works for the health professional and patient.

 In May 2013 an additional $7.2 million, over the next four years, was allocated to the GRx budget to increase adult referrals, particularly for patients with pre-diabetes or diabetes.

 On 1 July 2012 the Ministry devolved GRx funding and management to district health boards (DHBs) to enable better co-ordination of initiatives at a regional level and fit with plans for better integration of health services.
-The Ministry maintains national overview of the initiative and monitors progress through quarterly reports and annual surveys.
+The Ministry supports the initiative with advice, resources and bi annual surveys.

 Some DHBs and PHOs contribute funding to the initiative to provide more intensive group programme support and strengthen the nutrition component of GRx.

-There are currently eighteen providers contracted to deliver the GRx initiative to referred patients and families.
-Fourteen of these are regional sports trusts, two NGOs (HealthWest, Otara Health) and two are PHOs (Nelson Bays and Marlborough/Kimi Hauora).
+There are currently sixteen providers contracted to deliver the GRx initiative to referred patients and families.
+Fourteen of these are regional sports trusts, and two are PHOs (Nelson Bays and Marlborough).
 Providers cover all District Health Boards.